-Panama is a country in Central America bordered by Costa Rica to the West, Columbia to the southeast, the Caribbean Sea to the north and the Pacific Ocean to the south, and visitors say it delivers the most unique Latin American experience of the region.
+Panama is a country in Central America bordered by Costa Rica to the West, Columbia to the southeast, the Caribbean Sea to the north and the Pacific Ocean to the south, and, according to visitors, it delivers the most unique Latin American experience in the region.

-In Travel News find out the best place to sit in economy on a plane for great service.
+In Travel News, find out the best place to sit for

 The photographer who took these shocking images has allowed us the use of her photograph, and also asked that we urge you all to make a donation to the Roatan Marine Park to help fund their environmental work... so do it!.

 06:06 “…up in the North of Panama you've got Bocas Del Toro, which is some islands, about nine different islands.

 13:05 Trash is filling our oceans, so how do you reduce your plastic trash footprint?